Local symmetry rank bound for positive intermediate Ricci curvatures: Introduction

 \section{Introduction}

+For manifolds with positive sectional curvature, the Grove symmetry program has been effective in inspiring innovative results.
+The goal of this program, initiated by Karsten Grove in the 1990's, is to classify positively curved manifolds that have large isometry groups.
+This initiative has led to advances in global Riemannian geometry, providing symmetry obstructions for positive curvature and motivating constructions of new examples of positive or non-negative curvature.
+One prevalent measure of ``large isometry group'' is the symmetry rank:

-The {\it symmetry rank} of a Riemannian manifold $(M,g)$, denoted $\symrank(M,g)$, is the rank of its isometry group, i.e. the maximal dimension of a torus that can act isometrically and effectively on $(M,g)$.
-In this article, we establish a symmetry rank bound for manifolds with \textit{positive intermediate Ricci curvature}:
+\begin{definition} The \textit{symmetry rank} of a Riemannian manifold $(M,g)$, which we denote by $\symrank(M,g)$, is the rank of its isometry group.
+In other words, $\symrank(M,g)$ the maximal dimension of a torus that can act isometrically and effectively on $(M,g)$. \end{definition}